Last Updated on

 Tuberculosis (TB) is caused mainly by bacteria that are released into the air by human beings.
 Human beings are the only known reservoirs of the TB-bacterium; this means, the bacterium cannot live outside of the human body.
 Every time a person harbouring the bacterium in their body spits, coughs, or sneezes, they expel the bacteria with the microscopic droplets that are exhaled in the air.

-When your body is infected with tuberculosis, it can react to it in three ways:
+When a woman’s body is infected with tuberculosis, it can react to it in three ways:

-- Your immune system will kill the bacteria entirely
+- Her immune system will kill the bacteria entirely

 Common Symptoms of Active Tuberculosis in a Pregnant Woman